Border Collies are no Labrador Retriever when it comes to water, and while they are great swimmers, their fondness for water varies from dog to dog.

 The Flawed Design Theory

-The “flawed design” theory also has a small degree of truth to it.
+The “flawed design” theory also has little truth to it.

 Border collies do not have these characteristics, but this doesn’t mean that they are bad swimmers; it simply means that other breeds – like Labradors – are better swimmers.

-So, while some dogs are specifically designed to spend time in the water, a dog does not have to be designed this way to enjoy swimming.
+So, while some dogs are specifically designed to spend time in the water, a dog does not have to be created this way to enjoy swimming.

 The Experience Theory